xmyron/Project-4/README.md

-Calculator on Python 3.10 with module "tkinter"
+Calculator on Python 3.10 based on module "tkinter"